 I recently received the following question from a reader who works as a volunteer at a Veterans organization:

 I work as a volunteer for homeless veterans.
 This is a very nice apartment facility located near the VA.
-I have been talking to veterans about a few particular people that were allowed to live in the community.
-My understanding is, to qualify for housing you must have a DD Form 214 and honorably discharged.
+I have been talking to veterans about a few people allowed to live in the community.
+I understand that to qualify for housing, you must have a DD Form 214 and be honorably discharged.
 Some felonies are waived.
 However, this individual has only a letter from a comrade.
-The resident discovered that the person had enlisted with false information, and didn’t disclose a felony record.
-The service dismissed this member only 2 days into basic training.
+The resident discovered the person had enlisted with false information and didn’t disclose a felony record.
+The service dismissed this member only two days into basic training.

 The member living among veterans explains their inability to apply for the DD 214 because their service was as a Reservist.
 I haven’t heard of this.
-My suspicion is the veterans living in this facility have discovered a fraudulent military person.
+I suspect the veterans living in this facility have discovered a fraudulent military person.
 I have further concerns about this.
-The resident has appeared on television documentaries and taken several donations from the public, all under the umbrella of homeless veterans.
+The resident has appeared in television documentaries and taken several donations from the public, all under the umbrella of homeless veterans.
 Moreover, he is living in a federally subsidized house.

 In summary, my questions are: